M0ngi/Public-CTF-Tasks/2023/NCSC/README.md

 };
 ```

-And this is the menu's functionalities:
+And These are the menu's functionalities:

 1. Option 1, ability to set the value of the `uname` field.
 Reads 9 bytes & null terminates the buffer